 If you feel more comfortable on a campus with a relatively equal balance of males and females, this may be the school for you.

-At Point University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Point University, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Point University is equally balanced.

 This university is ranked at #29 in male to female diversity nationwide.
 The undergraduate population is comprised of 911 males and 1,043 females.

 Analyze Male/Female Diversity at Point University

 Where available, the chart below will include the male to female percentage among Point University's undergraduate students.

 Representation from U.S. States is About Average